jkstill/oraaccess-xml/README.md

 You are likely familiar with sqlplus, as it is a standard oracle tool.

-The mrskew tool is a tool that can be used to test the performance of sqlplus with different fetch sizes.
+Method R mrskew is a tool that can be used to test the performance of sqlplus with different fetch sizes.

-(Here I need to introduce mrskew, but Method R is ceasing operations, and the softwar is moving.
-I have asked how I should now refer to it)
+The entire suite of Method R tools are my goto choice for analyzing Oracle SQL Trace files.

+They can be found at [Method R Workbench](https://carymillsap.com/software/workbench/)

+BTW, these tools are free, and are available for Windows, Linux, and MacOS.

-All code used here is available at [oraaccess-xml](https://github.com/jkstill/oraaccess-xml), and so will not be included in the article.
+All code used in this article is available at [oraaccess-xml](https://github.com/jkstill/oraaccess-xml), and so will not be included in the article.

 Any `rc` files used with mrskew are available here: [jkstill mrtools rc files](https://github.com/jkstill/mrtools)